hackclub/hackclub/workshops/dawgshop/README.md

 - That means we should `type="button"` right before the id
   - This is to ensure that the webpage understands we want a button
-    - By specifying this, the HTML adds some build-in CSS styling
+    - By specifying this, the HTML adds some built-in CSS styling

 ```html
 <div class="dawgit">